luapower/website/www/md/luapower-git.md

 Publishing your package to luapower.com is just a matter of sending a pull request on the [luapower-repos](https://github.com/luapower/luapower-repos) package with your additions.
-This means you have to fork luapower-repos first and re-clone it:
+So you have to fork it, re-clone it, add your package origins to it, push, then send a pull request:

 	mgit remove luapower-repos
 	mgit clone https://github.com/you/luapower-repos